-Strategic location Extremely well located, with access to the Cape Town - Gauteng railway line, N1, Old Paarl Road and R304.
+Strategic location • Extremely well located, with access to the Cape Town - Gauteng railway line, N1, Old Paarl Road and R304.
 Description Consists of farms and some high order facilities, but is not currently a cohesive settlement.
-Advantages Rail access Rural character Challenges Speed of passing traffic and lack of safe pedestrian and cycle routes.
+Advantages Rail accessRural character Challenges Speed of passing traffic and lack of safe pedestrian and cycle routes.
 N1 and R304 produce a lot of noise pollution.
 Land is privately owned so opportunities for farm worker, social and gap housing can only be achieved through quid pro quo arrangements with landowners in their development applications for middle and high income development proposals.
-Opportunities The properties around the intersection have been sub-divided far below minimum farm size, which could facilitate further subdivision into urban townships.
-Existing heritage buildings could inform architectural, urban design and landscape guidelines for new developments.
-Constraints 'Fringe' of 100-200m alongside the N1 to remain free from development.
+Opportunities The properties around the intersection have been sub-divided far below minimum farm size, which could facilitate further development of a regional tourism gateway.
+Existing heritage buildings could inform architectural urban design and landscape guidelines for new developments Existing horitage bandings sould inform aroundedian arban accign and landscape galdonnes for new developments Constraints • 'Fringe' of 100-200m alongside the N1 to remain free from development.
 The site is flanked by two river tributaries, and the quality of their water is a problem.
 The site is not recommended for a regional shopping centre, a large stand-alone office park or an industrial estate.
 Future lateral growth direction No further provision for lateral growth should be made until the existing proposal has been fully developed.
 Development areas Potential for 45 hectares to be yielded, but a framework plan is required to guide the detail of how various areas should be developed.
 Roads and transport Sections of the main routes within the urban edge should be upgraded with landscaping and demarcated routes for pedestrians and cyclists.
 Service roads parallel to thoroughfares may be required to provide frequent direct access to abutting properties.
 A new rail station may be required, depending on the size of the proposed settlement.
-Water Bulk infrastructure to be provided by developers Sewage Bulk infrastructure to be provided by developers.
+Water Bulk infrastructure to be provided.
+Sewage Bulk infrastructure to be provided.
 Electricity Area supplied by Eskom.
 Capacity to be confirmed by Eskom.
+Solid Waste Stellenbosch landfill site is nearly at full capacity.
+Rivers and conservation zones Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and furrows within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur.